Beastwick18/nyaa/docs/clients/transmission.md

 download_dir = "~/Downloads/"
 bandwidth_priority = "Low"
 ```

+The password can either be defined in `password_file` (a raw text file containing only the password) or hardcoded in `password`.

 ### Bandwidth Priority
 This value can be one of the following: `Low`, `Normal`, `High`